SolarScorecard

 Solar Rebates Australia 2026

 Every Australian state offers solar incentives — from upfront rebates to interest-free loans.
 The federal STC scheme applies everywhere, and most states have additional programs on top.
-Here's what's available where you live.
+Here's a complete breakdown of every solar government rebate available where you live.

 AVAILABLE NATIONWIDE